 Biography

-Brian is an engineer and businessperson whose professional career spans twenty-three years, including having worked for Bell Laboratories and McKinsey & Company.
-He holds an MSEE from Columbia University and an MBA from The Wharton School.
-He grew up in Brunswick, Maine and now lives in Helotes, Texas.
+Brian is an engineer and businessperson whose professional career spans thirty-five years, including having worked for Bell Laboratories and McKinsey & Company.
+He holds BSEE/MSEE degrees from Columbia University and an MBA from The Wharton School.
+He grew up in Brunswick, Maine and now lives in New Braunfels, Texas.